Alternatives for VA disability firms

 Alternative to Smokeball for VA disability firms

 Smokeball is practice management with document automation, time tracking, billing, and AI assistance.
-Pete is a VA-specific engine for case-record workup and attorney review.
+The VA disability operating layer centers case records, connected-tool admin work, and attorney review.

 The real decision

 Smokeball is a broad practice productivity system.
-Pete is deliberately narrower: it works on the VA case record and the review work that comes from it.
+The VA disability operating layer works on the case record, connected-tool context, and the review work that comes from it.

 Choose Smokeball when your firm needs operational automation.
-Choose Pete when the work slowing the firm down is the VA case workup itself.
+Choose Pete when the work slowing the firm down is the VA record, case-file admin, and attorney review loop.

 Where Smokeball fits